DenisovAV/mobile_to_web_workshop/public/04_focus/instructions.md

 typedef FocusOnKeyEventCallback = KeyEventResult Function(FocusNode node, KeyEvent event);
 ```

-In the `KeyEvent`, we get information about which key was pressed, and the event itself can be of three types:
+In the `KeyEvent`, you get information about which key was pressed, and the event itself can be of three types:
 * [`KeyDownEvent`](https://api.flutter.dev/flutter/services/KeyDownEvent-class.html), a key event representing the user pressing a key.
 * [`KeyRepeatEvent`](https://api.flutter.dev/flutter/services/KeyRepeatEvent-class.html), a key event representing the user holding a key, causing repeated events.
 * [`KeyUpEvent`](https://api.flutter.dev/flutter/services/KeyUpEvent-class.html), a key event representing the user releasing a key.